Elinor Florence, Author

 When I envision my dream home, it is always one built in 1924.
 That was the golden age of house construction in Western Canada, when times were good and people had money, and skilled craftsmen were available.
 That’s why I created the fictional farmhouse called Wildwood in my novel, so I could live out my fantasy on the printed page.

 In the real world, we built our lakeview home on a wooded acreage here in Invermere, B.C. in 2002.
-We chose a classic design (the garage is detached), and trimmed the foundation with fieldstone from the excavated basement.
+We chose a classic design (the garage is detached), and trimmed the foundation with fieldstone dug up from excavated basement.
 Inside, we incorporated a few features that harken back to an earlier time.

 Here are ten ways I made my new house look old: